deepakpixel/deepakpixel/README.md

 😐 Trying to get used to python

+🐞 Debugging with JS, React, Node and 22 others

 When not debugging you will see me reading books 📖 or playing guitar 🎸.

 >*Free advice: Pause debugger, take a 5-min break and continue.
 You will feel the change*